noahehall/theBookOfNoah/0current/aws/0networking.md

     - except the default `dhcp options set`
       - this is the aws dns config
     - go in an and set a name `default-dont-use`
+  - pick the right vpc cidr block (it cant be changed later), e.g. use `192.168.0.0/22` (or another ip, but /22 is good)
-  -
+  - review the dashboards:
+    - vpc: provides a holistic view of all VPC components in all regions
+      - can also drill down to a specific region
 - sometimes
 - never
   - delete the default VPC
     - renders some services unusable
     - if you do, [recreate it via the cli](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html#create-default-vpc)
 - gotchas
+  - aws reserves the first 3 ips in every subnet for internal routing purposes

 ## vpc

 - vpc: isolated network within your aws account in a specific region

-- subnets: a range of ips within a vpc
+- subnets: a range (subset) of ips within a vpc
   - the larger the cidr, the smaller the number of ips
   - can contain public/private resources
     - private: for private resources